JoseMON-Dev/express-batteries/README.md

 Express Batteries provides built-in support for WebSocket integration using decorators.
 Below is an example of how to create a WebSocket gateway and handle WebSocket events.

 ### Example: WebSocket Gateway
+the web socket gateway is for handling events
 ```typescript
 import { WsGateway, OnWsEvent, WsSocket, WsServer, WsBody, WsMiddlewares } from 'express-batteries';
 import { Server, Socket } from 'socket.io';